docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 #### Description

-Returns true if the specified keyframe is roving.
-The first and last keyframe in a property cannot rove; if you try to set roving for one of these, the operation is ignored, and keyRoving() continues to return false.
+Returns `true` if the specified keyframe is roving.
+The first and last keyframe in a property cannot rove; if you try to set roving for one of these, the operation is ignored, and keyRoving() continues to return `false`.
 If the property value type is neither `TwoD_SPATIAL` nor `ThreeD_SPATIAL`, an exception is generated.

 #### Parameters